 This is the shoe that won the Runner’s World’s Best Debut shoe for Spring 2018.
-It’s got a full-length EVERUN midsole for a more upbeat response and smoother transitions.
+It has a full-length EVERUN midsole for a more upbeat response and smoother transitions.

-The 4mm heel-to-toe offset delivers a natural ride that relies less on your legs while the ISOFIT system contours to your foot and makes this shoe feel custom made.
+The 4mm heel-to-toe offset delivers a natural ride.
+The ISOFIT lacing system contours to your foot and makes this shoe feel custom made.
 The shoe’s plush cushioning provides impact protection and comfort.

-This shoe features pronation control that adds guidance and support to your run.
-It feels lightweight and dynamic despite the added cushioning and support, likely due to the engineered stretch mesh upper.
+The Liberty ISO features pronation control that adds guidance and support to your stride.
+It feels lightweight and dynamic despite the added support, likely due to the engineered stretch mesh upper.

-Breathability and comfort on the road or track make the Liberty ISO a great all around shoe for training and race days.
+Breathability and comfort on the road make the Liberty ISO a great all-around shoe for training and race days.
 Although this shoe is not water resistant or waterproof, the traction control on the sole can give you peace of mind on all surfaces.

 - Great response and support mid stride